geraldzakwan/parallel-mt-inference/README.md

 ### Download the Machine Translation (MT) Model

-First, make a directory called `data` and download a specific MT model using the command below.
+First, make a directory called `data` in `root` and download a specific MT model using the command below.
 The example provided is for `English (en)` to `French (fr)` MT model.

 ```